WHY CHOOSE BLUE DOT?

 Is the company familiar with local permitting and interconnection processes?
 Acquiring building permits and utility interconnect can be a process.
 Make sure the installer you select is familiar with the local and regional procedures.
 It will save you time and aggravation.

 Can the company provide references from other customers in your area?

 Is the company have proper licensing?
 Installing a solar energy system is not a DIY project.
 Either the installer or a subcontractor must has an electrical contractor's license.
 You can check with the Florida electrical board to see if a contractor has a valid electrician's license.

 What is the warranty for this system like?
 Quality solar equipment is always backed with an industry standard warranty (typically 20 years for solar panels and 10 years for solar inverters).
 The mounting system warranty should be considered as well.
-A robust warranty is a good indicator that quality equipment is being used by the installer.
-Blue Dot provides industry leading 25 year product, performance and labor warranties on select solar modules.
+A robust warranty is a good indicator that the installer is using quality equipment.
+Blue Dot provides industry leading 25-year product, performance and labor warranties on select solar modules.

 Does the company have any pending or active judgments or liens against it?
 The Florida state electrical board is also a good source to learn about any judgments or customer complaints.

-Proposals should state the maximum that a system is capable of generating—measured in Watts (W) or kilowatts (kW).
+Proposals should state the maximum that a system can generate—measured in Watts (W) or kilowatts (kW).
 An installer should also estimate of the amount of energy the proposed system will produce on an annual and monthly basis (in kilowatt-hours).
 This number is a good indicator of what percent of your electric usage (refer to the yearly total on your electric bill) will be offset with solar annually.